nekoLiav/battleship/README.md

-The goal of this project is to practice Test Driven Development (TDD) using Jest.
+The goal of this project is to practice Test Driven Development.